Skip navigation

 Lienholder Purchase

-If the storage or mechanic’s lienholder takes title to the motor vehicle, motor vehicle tax is due on the amount of debt extinguished by the lienholder retaining the motor vehicle, unless the sale price is higher.
+If the lienholder purchases the motor vehicle through a public sale or auction, motor vehicle tax is due on the amount to extinguish the lien, including storage and repair fees, or the sales price.
+If the sales price is greater than the amount of the debt extinguished, motor vehicle tax is due on the sales price.
 The lienholder’s books and records should reflect the debt, which is generally the amount of the lien.

 Documentation

-Texas Department of Motor Vehicles (TxDMV) Form 130-U, Application for Texas Title and/or Registration (PDF), documents the purchase of a motor vehicle.
-When a public sale is held, an auction sales receipt from a governmental entity may be accepted in lieu of the seller’s signature on the Form 130-U (PDF).
+Texas Department of Motor Vehicles (TxDMV) Form 130-U, Application for Texas Title and/or Registration (PDF) documents the purchase of a motor vehicle.
+When a public sale is held, an auction sale receipt from a governmental entity may be accepted in lieu of the seller’s signature on the Form 130-U (PDF).

-For a sale conducted by the federal government, the federal government does not provide the purchaser with Form 130-U (PDF).
-The federal Form 97, United States Government – Certificate to Obtain Title to a Motor Vehicle, contains information sufficient for the registration and titling of the vehicle.
+If the federal government conducts the sale, it does not provide the purchaser with Form 130-U (PDF).
+The federal Form 97, United States Government – Certificate to Obtain Title to a Motor Vehicle contains information sufficient for the registration and titling of the vehicle.

 96-254